top of page

 Those cookies are one of the easiest recipe for a sweet dessert and my daughter loves to make them!
 It is a prefect activity to do with your kids with hand made reward at the end.

 Oven and silicon mat

-Preheat the oven, and place silicone mats (or parchment paper) on 2 baking sheets.
+Preheat the oven to 350F, and place silicone mats (or parchment paper) on 2 baking sheets.

 In a bowl of a stand mix with a whip attachment (or a hand mixer), beat butter and sugar, until fluffy.
 Add the vanilla extract, and then add eggs one at a time.